 If you’re using the math task cards, kids can select a card and then try to cut their pie into equal parts as shown on their task card.
 No worries if they don’t get it exactly equal…we’re just introducing the concept of fractions here with preschoolers and kindergarteners!

 Once kids have cut apart their pie they can use items to decorate the pie.
 Then serve it up on a plate and dive into some pretend play!

 If multiple kids are creating pies cut into different parts, you can also guide some discussions about which parts of the whole are bigger or smaller and gently introduce the idea of comparing fractions.

 But again the idea of fractions is a bit challenging for little learners, and it takes a lot of concrete experiences like this one to really help them understand the ideas.
 So discuss the concepts but don’t expect complete skill mastery just yet!

 The free printable includes two pumpkin pie mats (one in color and one in black and white) and four pumpkin pie fraction task cards.

-Click the link below to request your play dough fractions printable, and it will be emailed to you shortly.
+Complete the form below to request your play dough fractions printable, and it will be emailed to you shortly.

 GET A FULL SET OF THANKSGIVING THEME ACTIVITIES